netscaler/ansible-collection-netscaleradc/docs/index.rst

 Netscaler Ansible Docs
 ======================

-This project implements a set of Ansible modules for the Citrix Netscaler Users of these modules can create, edit, update, and delete configuration objects on a Netscaler.
+This project implements a set of Ansible modules for the Citrix Netscaler.
+Users of these modules can create, edit, update, and delete configuration objects on a Netscaler.
 For more information on the basic principals that the modules use, see the :doc:`usage/index`.